top of page

 Activities

-• Botswana: Mokoro, boat cruises, heli flips, horse-back riding in the Delta pans.
+• Botswana: Mokoro, boat cruises, heli flips, horseback riding in the Delta pans.

 • Zambia: Guided walks, night drives, canoe safaris on the Zambezi, tiger-fishing, plus white-water rafting at Victoria Falls.